 The relationship between depression and substance use is often bi-directional though one may also chiefly cause the other.
 It’s also not uncommon for additional mental health conditions to be present.
 PTSD and anxiety disorders, for instance, frequently co-occur with depression and are also predictors of drug use in themselves.

 An article in the Journal of Clinical Psychiatry, referencing a 2013 study, indicates “depression may help predict first-time alcohol dependence.”
-The relationship between depression and substance abuse may be connected to the following trigger situations:
+The relationship between depression and substance misuse may be connected in the following ways:

 Not all mental illness is the same, and only your doctor can determine your particular problem.
-There is a strong relationship between depression and substance abuse.
+In any case, there is a strong relationship between depression and problematic substance use.
 Dual diagnosis indicators vary from illness-to-illness, but some common symptoms may be present in most.

 It’s important to seek help as soon as the first signs of a problem are noticed.
-If you are in the greater Boston area, a phone call can connect you to someone ready to help find you the best treatment center for your loved one.
-Early treatment can prevent physical health problems from complicating the already difficult situation.
+If you are in the Greater Boston Area, a phone call can connect you to someone ready to help find you the best treatment center for you or a loved one.
+Early treatment can prevent depression and other co-occurring mental health problems from complicating the already difficult situation.